Morse-based Fibering of the Persistence Rank Invariant: Introduction

 Some systems warrant analysis across multiple parameters, so it is important to focus on multi-parameter persistence \cite{Carlsson2009} where the filtration may depend on any number of real-valued parameters, and $n$-tuples of parameter values have an inherited partial order.
 Unlike single-parameter persistent homology, which is completely described by a {\em persistence diagram}, multi-parameter persistence modules contain more information than it is possible to handle, understand, and visualize easily.
 Therefore, it is convenient to summarize them by simpler invariants.

-One of the simplest invariants for a multi-parameter persistence module is its {\em rank invariant}, defined as the function that counts the number of linearly independent homology classes that live in the filtration through any given pair of values of the multi-parameter.
+Among the various invariants considered for a multi-parameter persistence module, such as the blockcodes of \cite{dey2020generalized} and the multi-graded Betti numbers of \cite{lesnick2020computing}, one of the simplest invariants is the {\em rank invariant} \cite{Carlsson2009}, defined as the function that counts the number of linearly independent homology classes that live in the filtration through any given pair of values of the multi-parameter.
 Theoretically, computation of the rank invariant can be carried out by fibering it along lines with positive slope in an $n$-dimensional space, where $n$ is the number of parameters \cite{Cerri-et-al2013}.
 Indeed, the rank invariant of the restriction of a persistence module to an increasing line is completely described by a persistence diagram.
 The union of all such persistence diagrams forms a compact object called the persistence space \cite{CerriLandi}.
 Practically though, one needs to restrict the number of relevant lines to a reasonable number.
 For example, the state-of-the-art tool for rank invariant visualization RIVET \cite{Lesnick-Wright2015} achieves reduction to some template lines using Betti tables, takes $O( m^3)$ runtime (with $m$ the number of simplices), and is limited to two parameters.

-Given the dimensional and computational limits of the currently available methods, multi-parameter persistence is not yet a viable option for data analysis.
+Given the dimensional, computational, and interpretability limits of the currently available methods, multi-parameter persistence is not yet a viable option for data analysis.
 It is thus worth exploring different approaches that could enable faster computation and better understanding of the rank invariant in a dimension-agnostic way.
 To this end, we propose to exploit the information contained in the critical cells of a discrete gradient vector field consistent with the given multi-filtration as a means to enhancing geometrical understanding and computational efficiency of multi-parameter persistence.